vishal-lokare/AutoJoomer/README.md

 ## Future Updates
 -> Search a student's name with roll number or vice-versa.
+-> Leave a class automatically after a certain period of time(Optional feature).
+-> Rejoin classes automatically.

 ## License
 AutoJoomer is distributed under the Apache 2.0 license